sagiegurari/simple-oracledb/docs/api.md

 //listen to fetched rows via data event or just pipe to another handler stream.on('data', function (row) {
   //use row object

+  if (row.MY_ID === 800) {
+    stream.close(); //optionally call the close function to prevent any more 'data' events and free the connection to execute other operations
+  }
 });

+//listen to other events such as end/close/error....
 ```
 <a name="Connection+insert"></a>
 ### Connection#insert(sql, [bindParams], [options], callback)